Last Updated: January 6, 2025

 Project Example

-I have restored six historic homes in Tampa, St. Petersburg, and a small city in Colorado’s front range.
+I have restored five historic homes in Tampa, St. Petersburg, and a small city in Colorado’s front range.
 The permitting process has an impact on extensive restoration and remodeling.
 In Colorado, I walk down to the permit office and get a fence permit, install a new exterior door, or redo the entire plumbing in about five minutes.
 When I am ready for the inspection, I call the city; they usually answer the phone by the second ring and schedule the next day to inspect.
 In Tampa, the inspection process is nothing less than a mind-numbing, time-wasting nightmare.
 I could waste a week attempting to get a single permit.

-Proximity to lumber yards, hardware stores, plumbing, and electrical supply stores is another factor that can impact the duration of a building project.
-At one location in Historic Ybor City, I was good 30-40 minutes to most construction supply stores.
+Proximity to lumber yards, hardware stores, plumbing, and electrical supply stores is another factor that can impact the duration of a remodeling project.
+At one location in Historic Ybor City, I was 30-40 minutes from most construction supply stores.
 In addition, spending windshield time driving through traffic and poorly maintained streets is also an energy-draining activity.
 During the Covid, when many electrical parts were unavailable because of supply chain problems, it took nearly a week to visit over a dozen electrical stores to get the parts I needed.

 In Colorado, all supply stores are within a mile or less of each other, and there is no traffic.
 I could visit Lowes, Home Depot, Ace Hardware, Budget Supply, and two or three small supply houses in less than one hour.